Incura: Invein to INCURA

-In 2003 the original band lineup recorded an EP, titled "A Way Out."
-The recording process was productive for the quartet – while Fitzgerald, Gruninger, Olson and Rosner were relatively happy with the tracks, they did not feel that "A Way Out" best represented the band artistically.
-Over the course of the next two years the quartet worked out their creative vision, inviting keyboard player McLaren to join the group during the recording process of their next EP, 2005's "Is Everyone Ready to Face What We're Fighting For."
+In 2003, the original band lineup recorded an EP, titled A Way Out.
+The recording process was productive for the quartet – while Fitzgerald, Gruninger, Olson, and Rosner were relatively happy with the tracks, they did not feel that A Way Out best represented the band artistically.
+Over the course of the next two years the quartet worked out their creative vision, inviting keyboard player McLaren to join the group during the recording process of their next EP, 2005's Is Everyone Ready to Face What We're Fighting For.

 Similarly, the band grew tired of the name INVEIN after the release of their 2003 EP.
 Though it had the right vibe for the band's new music, many other groups also used it as a moniker.
-The material generated for the 2005 EP by Fitzgerald, Gruninger, Olson and Rosner was highly original, and the addition of McLaren's keyboard playing marked a genre shift for the band away from more conventional metal.
+The material generated for the 2005 EP by Fitzgerald, Gruninger, Olson, and Rosner was highly original, and the addition of McLaren's keyboard playing marked a genre shift for the band away from more conventional metal.
 The group decided to change their name keeping the "IN" and adding "CURA" – a healing spell from the Final Fantasy RPGs.
 In that moment INCURA was born.

 Vancouver and beyond

-In 2006 all five of the members of INCURA moved to Vancouver, British Columbia.
-The quintet spent the next several years playing extensively and became staples in the BC hard rock scene.
-They recorded another EP, "swords.souls.secrets," in 2007, and shortly after its release Rosner left the group.
+In 2006, all five of the members of INCURA moved to Vancouver, British Columbia.
+The quintet spent the next several years playing extensively and became staples in the British Columbia hard rock scene.
+They recorded another EP, swords.souls.secrets, in 2007, and shortly after its release Rosner left the group.
 He was replaced by a friend of the band from Lethbridge, Jeff Arnold.

-In 2008 INCURA competed in the CFOX-FM Vancouver Seeds music competition.
-They were ultimately awarded the top, Platinum, prize, joining the ranks of past winners like Bif Naked, Matthew Good, Gob and Faber Drive.
-As a part of the Platinum prize the band opened for Sloan and the Stone Temple Pilots on Aug 30, 2008.
+In 2008, INCURA competed in the CFOX-FM Vancouver Seeds music competition.
+They were ultimately awarded the top prize, joining the ranks of past winners Bif Naked, Matthew Good, Gob, and Faber Drive.
+As a part of the Platinum prize the band opened for Sloan and the Stone Temple Pilots on August 30, 2008.

-2009 was another big year for the quintet.
-The band attended Canadian Music Week in Toronto, Ontario, and generated a great deal of buzz for their unique sound.
-Following the success of their stay in Toronto INCURA recorded a seven track EP titled "The Lost."
-Shortly after its June release drummer Jeff Arnold left the group and Phil Gardner joined the band.
+In 2009, the band attended Canadian Music Week in Toronto, Ontario.
+Following their stay in Toronto INCURA recorded a seven track EP titled The Lost.
+Shortly after its June release, drummer Jeff Arnold left the group and Phil Gardner joined the band.

 Manager Rob Lanni had mentored the members of INCURA as part of their prize package from the 2008 FOX Seeds competition.
-As the band's fan base grew, so did the interest of various record labels in their music.
-It was around the time of Gardner's joining the group that INCURA was approached by Lanni's company, Coalition Music (formerly Coalition Entertainment).
 The band signed to Coalition Music (Records)/Warner Music Canada late in 2009.